 Red Snow can be seen as an homage to the Alaska Territorial Guard, commonly known as the “Eskimo Scouts”, active during WWII and consisting mainly of people belonging to several Native Alaskan ethnic groups.
 Over 6,000 volunteers served in this reserve force without pay.
 While the unit was disbanded in 1947, there is little doubt that the US army continued to employ the services of many Native Alaskans during he cold war, in official or unofficial capacity.
 Sadly, the members of the ATG weren’t recognised as a war veterans until 2004, and thus didn’t receive the support other WWII veterans had the benefit of.
 Today, close to 3,000 of the 6,000+ members of the ATG have been tracked down and honoured.

 Another theme of the movie is that of the atom bomb, clearly mirrored in the Soviet Union’s “heat bomb”, as it is explained as at the end of the film.
 The visual effects of the movie (crude, but effective) do conjure up images of the A-bomb, and the effect that it has on the local wildlife and the Native Alaskan people who starve as their food source disappears does seem like a critique of nuclear testing.
 Nuclear testing began at the Bikini atoll in the Pacific in 1946.
 When the firsts tests were made, little thought was given to how the radiation and fallout would affect the inhabitants of the atoll (who still lived there), much less the impact on the environment, mainly because the long-term consequences of nuclear radiation were little understood at the time.
 This changed with the infamous Castle Bravo test, which yielded a much bigger load than expected, and consequently covered many of the islands in snow-like radioactive fallout.
-This was the same test that poisoned 23 Japanese fishermen, an incident referenced in the opening scene of Gojira (1954).
+This was the same test that poisoned 23 Japanese fishermen, an incident referenced in the opening scene of Gojira (1954, review).
 While the residents were thereafter relocated, many were left to their own devices on an atoll lacking housing, infrastructure or sufficient food stock, and as a result the population starved.
 The US government was harshly criticised in both domestic and foreign press for ignoring the plight of the former occupants of the Bikini atoll.
 The Inuits starving and being forced to relocate as a result of the Soviet weapons testing in Red Snow can be read as covert critique against the US nuclear tests and the government’s actions in regards to the Bikini atoll and its inhabitants.

 Seen with modern eyes, Red Snow also seems to anticipate later environmentally themed SF movies.
 While the concept of global warming wasn’t a thing in 1952, environmentalists did worry about how the rapidly changing post-war landscape would affect nature and the conditions of people living off the land.
 The images of melting Arctic ice sheet and the disappearance of the Arctic fauna reverberate strongly with a modern viewer, almost as if bringing issues of global warming to us fifty years before they became a global topic of discussion.
 Of course, this kind of retrospective analysis is always treacherous, but at least it feels as if someone at the screenwriting table had some environmental issue in mind when writing the script.
 As an aside: Wikipedia lists this film as written by Karen DeWolf, and omits all other credited writers.
 I can only surmise that this is a mix-up.